Gujari: Azad Kashmir

-In Azad Kashmir Gujari speaking Gujjars estimated as 7,00,000 to 8,00,000.
-Gujari speakers found in all ten districts of Azad Kashmir, while non Gujari speaking Gujjars are not included.
-Muzaffarabad, Kotli, Jhelum (Hattian Bala) and Haveli are major districts where 35-30% Gujari is spoken as mother tongue.
+In Azad Kashmir Gujari speaking Gujjars are estimated to be around 8,00,000.
+Gujari speakers are found in all ten districts of Azad Kashmir, while non Gujari speaking Gujjars are not included.
+Muzaffarabad, Kotli, Jhelum (Hattian Bala) and Haveli are major districts where share of Gujari is spoken as mother tongue is 35-30%.

 Population

 Gujar speaking population share in districts of Azad Kashmir.